Jackery to Unveil Latest Flagship Product at IFA Berlin 2023, Embracing More Freedom and Energy Independence

 "We are thrilled to be showcasing our latest innovation at this year's IFA in Berlin.
 At Jackery, we wish to explore further with global users in a sustainable way, and our continuous technological innovations and breakthroughs lay a solid foundation for achieving this goal," said Lara Luo, Head of Branding at Jackery.

-Now, with plans to present another pioneering product at the IFA Berlin 2023, Jackery is poised to present another advanced product to global users. -- Jackery Explorer 300 Plus will be officially launched on Sep.
-1st at Amazon and Jackery official websites in Europe.
-The RRP is 319 GBP/349 EUR /1799 PLN/3999 SEK for Jackery Explorer 300 Plus and 399 GBP/ 449 EUR/ 2599 PLN/ 5199 SEK for Jackery Solar Generator 300 Plus 40W Mini.
-For more information, please visit https://uk.jackery.com/.
+Now, with plans to present another pioneering product at the IFA Berlin 2023, Jackery is poised to present another advanced product to global users.
+For more information, please visit www.jackery.com.

 SOURCE Jackery Inc.